MON - FRI 8AM - 5PM

 • Escape routes: Plan an escape route in case a tree or branch falls accidentally or falls in the wrong direction.

-• Ground Conditions: Check for uneven or slippery surfaces that could affect footing and stability when operating the chainsaw.
+• Ground conditions: Check for uneven or slippery surfaces that could affect footing and stability when operating the chainsaw.

 • Weather conditions: Be alert for severe weather conditions such as strong winds, rain or snow, which can increase the risk of accidents.